Identities in Upper Triangular Tropical Matrix Semigroups and the Bicyclic Monoid: The Free Monogenic Inverse Monoid

 \section{The Free Monogenic Inverse Monoid}

-In this section we consider tropical representations of the free one-generated object in the category of inverse monoids, which we denote $\mathcal{I}$.
-This monoid admits several representations, but most conveniently for our purposes, it is isomorphic (see for example \cite[Chapter 5, Exercise 42]{H95}) to the set of triples of integers:
+In this section we consider tropical representations of the free one-generated object in the category of inverse monoids.
+This monoid, which we denote $\mathcal{I}$, admits several representations, but most conveniently for our purposes it is isomorphic (see for example \cite[Chapter 5, Exercise 42]{H95}) to the set of triples of integers:

 with multiplication given by: